alexandreTest1/AutomationFinalProject/README.md

 # Elit Electronicts Automation Project

-This project automates the testing of the ee.ge website’s login, search and add to cart functionality using Selenium and POM (Page Object Model).
+This project automates the testing of the https://ee.ge website’s login, search and add to cart functionality using Selenium and POM (Page Object Model).
 The framework supports UI automation, and the tests are written in Java using TestNG.
 Also project checks status code of Api, andpoint https://reqres.in/api/users?page=2 using RestAssured.

 ## Project Structure

-'src
+"src
   /main
     /java  - (Utility classes, configurations)
       /ge.example - Basepage - Contains base test class and test classes.